evercoinx/meme-tools/README.md

     - [Dex Tools](https://www.dextools.io/app/en/trending)
     - [Defined](https://www.defined.fi/tokens/discover?createdAt=hour1&rankingBy=volume&rankingDirection=DESC)

+2. If needed to have token's socials:

-2. Register an email on [Gmail](https://workspace.google.com/intl/en-US/gmail/).
+    1. Register an email on [Gmail](https://workspace.google.com/intl/en-US/gmail/).

-3. Register an account on [X.com](https://x.com/i/flow/signup).
+    2. Register an account on [X.com](https://x.com/i/flow/signup).

-4. Create a Telegram channel.
+    3. Create a Telegram channel.

-5. Run this command to make sure that the _production_ environment is set correctly:
+3. Run this command to make sure that the _production_ environment is set correctly:

     ```bash
     yarn getenv
     ```

-6. Create the two meme images in the webp format:
+4. Create the two meme images in the webp format:

     1. A token image with a size of 200x200.
 Save it as the _$TOKEN_SYMBOL.wepb_ in the _images/production_ folder.

     2. A banner image with a size of 600x200.
 Save it as _$TOKEN_SYMBOL_banner.webp_ in the _images/production_ folder.

-7. Set these environment variables in the _.env.production_ file:
+5. Set these environment variables in the _.env.production_ file:

     - Token:
         - `TOKEN_SYMBOL` (**Replace the _TOKEN_ value with the actual one**)